Vollkorn01/Deep-Learning-Fitness-Exercise-Correction-Keras/README.md

-# Correcting Wrong Posture on the Plank Fitness Exercise
+# Correcting Wrong Posture on the Plank Fitness Exercise using a Neural Network with Keras

 ## Get Started